-We now recall the syntax and semantics of labeled multiset rewriting rules, which constitute the input language of the TAMARIN prover [31].
+We now recall the syntax and semantics of labeled multiset rewriting rules, which constitute the input language of the TAMARIN prover (Schmidt et al., 2012).
 We use the TAMARIN prover since it allows us to model resilient channels and verify delivery properties.